g-benton/hessian-eff-dim/README.md

 insert second plot from paper
 ```

+#### Posterior Contraction Experiments; Section 4

+To produce the Figure 4 in the paper you will first need to generate the eigenvalues of the Hessian associated with Bayesian neural networks trained using increasing numbers of data points by running `/notebooks/bnn_regression_varying_dimensionality.ipynb`.
+You will then be able to run `/notebooks/BLR_effective_dimension.ipynb` to compare the effective dimensionality of a Bayesian linear regression with an increasing number of data points.

 #### Loss Surface Experiments; Section 5

 To see all results from Section 5 of the paper just run `/notebooks/two_spirals.ipynb`.
+We provide similar results to those of Section 5 for the CIFAR10 dataset.
+All code needed to generate these results is contained in `experiments/cifar-homogeneity/` and `experiments/cifar-loss-surfaces/`, there are README files in those directories that walk through producing the relevant data and figures.

 ### Package